 Oct 23, 10:09 EDT

 Update - Following the attack attempt on our network which we communicated on October 21, we thoroughly scrutinized all releases which led to the suspension of VPS updates for CloudCare AV for four days, which was an important precautionary measure to analyze them for any modified code.
-This is the reason for the delay in the delivery of VPS updates last week.
+This is the reason for the delay in the delivery of VPS updates.
 We have since confirmed that the VPS updates are secure.
 As a second additional step, we implemented a process whereby product updates, including VPS updates, are thoroughly checked and updated every few days, instead on a daily basis.
 We are working hard on returning to our regular process of issuing daily VPS updates.

 Despite these delays, we are confident to say that all of our users are protected.
 Avast’s threat detection systems consist of multiple layers of security and the automatically streamed updates that are being released continuously between the aggregate VPS updates run every 3-5 minutes to deliver virus definition data, and ensure that our business and consumer users remains fully protected at all times.

 Identified - We are continuing to experience issues with the delivery of our virus definitions, and are working to resolve this as soon as possible.

 The effect here is that devices will show as out-of-date/trigger configured alerts.